Kester-Broatch/Terrain-Learning/README.md

 This dataset is 1.7GB and could take a while to download.

 ### Generate Simulation Data
-The depth images from the dataset must now be converted into a 3D DAE mesh file which can be used by the simulation:
+The depth images from the dataset must now be converted into mesh files which can be used by the gazebo simulator:
 ```
 python3 src/simulation/setup.py
 ```